3540

 This resolution which is now in effect requires that all councils with home corporations to have a new Charitable Use Distribution agreement.
 The Lansing council # 3540 in 2016 now has an executed agreement in place with the Columbian Club of Lansing, to keep the council meetings here at Kasey's for decades to come.

-In our Seventy-second year of existence, we cannot have made it this far without the help of the following Past Grand Knights:
+In our Seventy-third year of existence, we cannot have made it this far without the help of the following Past Grand Knights:

 1952-53 Louis Visnack